abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/netpol.md

 ```

-The network policy for ocuser's pods `permits ` is named `ocuser-permits`.
-It allows pods with label `netpol/ocuser: 'true'` to reach the user's pods services.
+The network policy for ocuser's pods `permits` is named `ocuser-permits`.
+It allows pods with the label `netpol/ocuser: 'true'` to reach the user pod services.

 ```yaml
 apiVersion: networking.k8s.io/v1